MHSeals/mhseals_docker/README.md

 ### Linux

 Not much to do here, but for manual Docker installation instructions, visit the [Docker Engine installation guide](https://docs.docker.com/engine/install/).
 Be sure to follow all instructions in the [Linux post-install guide](https://docs.docker.com/engine/install/linux-postinstall/).
-Also be sure to get a text editor to work with the code and setup an X11 host if necessary (e.g. a Wayland-based WM).
+Also, be sure to get a text editor to work with the code and set up an X11 host if necessary (e.g., a Wayland-based WM).

 > [!TIP]
-> For those using editors other than VSCode, devcontainers offers a cli tool.
+> For those using editors other than VSCode, devcontainers offers a CLI tool.
 Start by installing NVM:
 >
 > ```bash
 > curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/master/install.sh | bash